 You’ll also want to take a close look at the days covered.
 25 days is great if you’re 64 or under, but if you’re 65+, you’re only covered for 3 days which is pathetic.
 I understand that this is a common practice for most credit cards, but I still think it’s disappointing that’s all you get.

 How Scotia Rewards work

-Your travel can be booked online via Scotia’s travel booking portal.
-Alternatively, one of the best benefits of the Scotiabank Gold Amex card, and one you don’t find on many cards is the Apply Points to Travel option that lets you use your points to offset travel cost you book on your own.
+Your travel can be booked online via Scotia’s travel booking portal which has a wide selection of flights and hotels.
+Alternatively, one of the best benefits of the Scotiabank Gold Amex card, and one you don’t find on many cards is the Apply Points to Travel option that lets you use your points to offset any travel purchase you booked on your own.